training-jyas/angular-weekend-4/README.md

 # Directives
 - [x] Introduction - diff b/w structure and non structure
-- [] ngFor and ngIf recap
+- [x] ngFor and ngIf recap
-- [] ngClass and ngStyle recap
+- [x] ngClass and ngStyle recap
-- [] Create a basic attribute directive
+- [x] Create a basic attribute directive
-- [] Using renderer to build better attribute directive
+- [x] Using renderer to build better attribute directive
-- [] Using HostListener to listen to host events
+- [x] Using HostListener to listen to host events
-- [] Using HostBinding to bind to host properties
+- [x] Using HostBinding to bind to host properties
-- [] Binding to directive properties
+- [x] Binding to directive properties
-- [] ngSwitch
+- [x] ngSwitch

 # Project - Directives
-- [] Make the dropdown work using a directive
+- [x] Make the dropdown work using a directive

 # Project - Services
 - [] Add service files
-- [] Manage recipes in a recipe service
+- [] Manage products in a product service
-- [] Cross component communication to select recipe
+- [] Cross component communication to select a product
-- [] Add shopping list service
+- [] Add cart service
-- [] Reactive service informing ingredient changes
-- [] Add ingredients to recipe
+- [] Add product to cart
-- [] Pass ingredients from recipe
+- [] Modify products in the cart

 # Routing
 - [] Why routes ?